AdamISZ/borring/README.md

 # borring

+**UPDATE: Removed bitcoin directory; this serves to prevent misguided usage of this code as anything other than educational/pseudocode!
+Do NOT attempt to use this in real projects!**

 *Update: algorithm now confirmed to be compatible with that in Elements Alpha*.

 Basic implementation of Borromean ring signatures in Python, for learning.
 I wrote this to aid my own understanding; it may also help you.
 It is not intended to be functional or fit for any other purpose.